bpatrik/pigallery2/docker/CONTRIBUTING.md

 When you fork this repo, you can build an image using the `docker-buildx-from-commit` github actions workflow.
 It requires that you set this github secret for your fork
 - `REGISTRY_NAMESPACE`

-When you run the workflow, it will ask you for a commit ID and whether you want to `push` to docker hub or generate a `tar`.
-For local testing you should just generate a `tar` and then download it and import it into your local docker.
+When you run the workflow / github action, it will ask you for a commit ID and whether you want to `push` to docker hub or generate a `tar`.
+For local testing you should just generate a `tar`.
+When the action has run successfully, you can click it and click the appropriate run, then scroll to the bottom and you will see the artifacts there.
+Download the one you need and import it into your local docker.

 The `push` option is there if you want to publish your particular build to docker hub.
 In that case you need to have the following github secrets set for your fork:
 - `REGISTRY_USERNAME`